garybgenett/gary-os/README.md

   | 3         |       266240 |    2363391 | 1024.0 MiB | EF00 | EFI System
   | 4         |         4096 |     266239 |  128.0 MiB | EF02 | BIOS boot partition

-This is the output from 'gdisk -l loopfile.img'.
-Using 'fdisk -l' will produce similar output.
+This is the output from `gdisk -l loopfile.img`.
+Using `fdisk -l` will produce similar output.

 **Windows**